Letterkenny: History

 The honour of formally launching the town fell to Sir George Marbury who married Patrick Crawford's widow — Crawford having died suddenly while on a return visit to his native Scotland.
 Initially, there were possibly fifty simple habitations sited where the Oldtown is situated today.

 The main streets, though now suffering traffic congestion, were simple pony tracks used by the hill farmers to come to the markets.
 The markets — started by Patrick Crawford with only a few animals — grew into much busier markets which are not present today.

 An ancient castle once stood near where the Cathedral of St Eunan and St Columba stands today.
 Letterkenny Castle, built in 1625, was located south of Mt Southwell on Castle Street.
 No remains of the castle exist today.

-During the Irish Rebellion of 1798, on 12 October, a large French force consisting of 3,000 men, including Wolfe Tone, attempted to land in County Donegal near Lough Swilly.
-They were intercepted by a large British Royal Navy force, and finally surrendered after a three-hour battle without ever landing in Ireland.
-After Wolfe Tone was captured he was held for a short time at Laird's Hotel (opposite the Market Square) in the Main Street of Letterkenny before being transferred to the nearby Derry Gaol.
+During the Irish Rebellion of 1798, on 12 October a French squadron transporting 3,000 troops, including Wolfe Tone, attempted to land in County Donegal near Lough Swilly.
+They were intercepted by a larger Royal Navy squadron and surrendered after a three-hour battle without ever landing in Ireland.
+After Tone was captured he was held for a short time at Laird's Hotel (opposite the Market Square) in the Main Street of Letterkenny before being transferred to the nearby Derry Gaol.
 He was later tried by a court-martial in Dublin and found guilty.
 His death through suicide occurred in prison.

 In 1824, when the first description of Letterkenny as a modern town was written, it was stated that: "Within half a mile is the Port of Ballyraine, whither vessels of 100 tons bring iron, salt and colonial produce and whence they export hides and butter".
 Nothing remains now except the warehouses with the example of 19th-century warehouse architecture.

 Letterkenny achieved town status in the early 1920s following the partition of Ireland.
 When the Irish punt replaced the British pound sterling in County Donegal in 1928, many Irish banks that had been previously located in Derry (in the new Northern Ireland) opened branches in Letterkenny.